 Police Investigate Serious Crash

-Due to the severity of injuries to the skateboarder, the Fort Collins Police CRASH (Collision Reconstruction and Scene Handling) Team responded to take over the investigation.
-To this point, the investigation has determined that the Nissan 370Z was travelling southbound on Shields Street and had the right of way.
-The skateboarder was travelling from the east side of Shields Street to the west side on a motorized skateboard and in the crosswalk when he collided with the front end of the Nissan.
+Due to the severity of the collision, the Fort Collins Police CRASH (Collision Reconstruction and Scene Handling) Team responded to take over the investigation.
+To this point, the investigation has revealed that both vehicles were travelling eastbound on Conifer Street.
+The Subaru pulled to the south side of the road and made a U-turn when it was struck by the Nissan.
+The impact sent the Subaru then off the roadway.